 Technology Usage Will Only Increase With Time

-At this point, nearly all school operations are managed via technology.
-From student management to finances, curriculum planning to facilities management — you’d be hard-pressed to find something that isn’t at least loosely reliant on tech.
+At this point, nearly all school campus operations are managed via technology.
+From student management to finances, curriculum planning to facilities management — you’d be hard-pressed to find something that isn’t at least loosely reliant on IT.
 It’s difficult to imagine a world in which we’re even more dependent on digital systems, but the pandemic showed us it’s always possible to integrate more tech-based solutions.

 Manufacturers of emerging technologies — like virtual reality (VR) and augmented reality (AR) — are just scratching the surface of what they can achieve in a classroom setting.
 And as internet-connected devices become more and more prevalent (and affordable), we’ll see schools quickly becoming the bastions of IoT that corporate offices have been for years.